 The company is required to file annual 10-K and quarterly 10-Q reports.
 The information provided in these filings are certified by the CFO and CEO when sending them to the SEC.
 Lastly, they are required to report current reports, better known as the 8-K report.

 Common SEC Filings to Know

-This is required to be issued to traders and investors when the company first goes public.
+This form is required to be issued to traders and investors when the company first goes public.
 The functionality of this form is to highlight the future hopes of the company.
 Because the company just went public, they have little information to communicate to investors the history and future of the company.
 This form indicates the planned use of funds, the number of shares to be issued, the company’s business model, competition, offering price methodology, and risk factors.
-This form gives the trader a general idea of the health of the company and whether it’s something they think would be worth investing in.
+This form gives a trader the general idea of the health of the company and whether it’s something they think would be worth investing in.